 The National Retirement Risk Index.
 The National Retirement Risk Index (NRRI) compares projected replacement rates - retirement income as a percent of pre-retirement income - for today's working-age households to target rates that would allow them to maintain their living standards in retirement.
 It then calculates the percent at risk of falling short.
 This calculation assumes that workers retire at 65 (a conservative assumption given that the average retirement age today is lower) and annuitize all their wealth including the proceeds of a reverse mortgage on their house (assumptions that maximize the income from any given amount of wealth).
-The
+The NRRI was initially constructed using the Federal Reserve's 2004 SCF, and it has been updated to incorporate the 2007 and 2010 surveys.
+The numbers presented below are based on an update for 2013.

-&lt;sup>1 This information comes from unpublished data from the Centers for Medicare and Medicaid Services, Office of the Actuary.
+&lt;sup>2 This information comes from unpublished data from the Centers for Medicare and Medicaid Services, Office of the Actuary

-&lt;sup>2 For a fuller discussion of the National Retirement Risk Index, see Munnell, Webb, and Delorme (2006).
+&lt;sup>3 For a fuller discussion of the National Retirement Risk Index, see Munnell, Webb, and Delorme (2006).